Ingenjoy/SelectedTopicsOptimization/Chapters/01.Quadratic/notes_quadratic.md

 1. The error decomposes in independent terms in the eigenspace.
 2. The convergence of each term is determined by the *rate*: $|1-t\lambda_i|$.
 Convergence occurs as a geometric series.
-3. The total convergence is determined by either the smallest or largest eigenvalue.
+3. The total number of steps until convergence is determined by either the smallest and largest eigenvalue.
 4. Optimal value for fixed step size is $t=\frac{1}{\lambda_1+\lambda_n}$.

 ![Illustration of eigen decomposition of the error during the iterations.](Figures/convergence_decomposition.png)